-- a.
-The disqualification for directors mentioned in Section II.B.iv above, shall likewise apply to officers, except those stated in items II.B.iv.b(2) and II.B.iv.b(7). - b.
-The spouse or relatives within the second degree of consanguinity or affinity are prohibited from holding officership positions across the following functional categories within the bank: - 1.
-Decision making and senior management function, e.g., chairman, president, chief executive officer, chief operating officer, general manager, and chief financial officer, other than the treasurer or controller; - 2.
-Treasury function, e.g., Treasurer and Vice President Treasury; - 3.
-Recordkeeping and financial reporting functions, e.g., controller and chief accountant; - 4.
-Safekeeping of assets, e.g., chief cashier; - 5.
-Risk management function, e.g., chief risk officer; - 6.
-Compliance function, e.g., compliance officer; and - 7.
-Internal audit function, e.g., internal auditor.
+The disqualification for directors mentioned in Section II.B.iv above, shall likewise apply to officers.

+- b.
+Persons prohibited to become officers106: - 1.
+The spouses or relatives within the second degree of consanguinity or affinity holding officership positions across the following functional categories within a bank: - Decision making and senior management function, e.g., president, chief executive officer (CEO), chief operating officer (COO), general manager, and chief financial officer (CFO); - ii.
+Treasury function, e.g., treasurer or treasury head; - iii.
+Recordkeeping and financial reporting functions, e.g., controller and chief accountant; - iv.
+Safekeeping of assets, e.g., chief cashier; - v.
+Risk management function, e.g., chief risk officer; - vi.
+Compliance function, e.g., chief compliance officer; and - vii.
+Internal audit function, e.g., chief audit executive.

-The spouse or relative within the second degree of consanguinity or affinity of any person holding the position of manager, cashier, or accountant of a branch or extension office of a bank or their respective equivalent positions is disqualified from holding or being appointed to any of said positions in the same branch or extension office.
+The spouse or a relative within the second degree of consanguinity or affinity of any person holding the position of manager, cashier, or accountant of a branch or branch-lite unit of a bank or their respective equivalent positions is prohibited from holding or being appointed to any of said positions in the same branch or branch-lite unit.

-- c.
-Any appointive or elective official, whether full time or part time, except in cases where such service is incident to financial assistance provided by the government or government owned or controlled corporations or in cases allowed under existing law. - d.
-Except as may otherwise be allowed under Commonwealth Act No. 108, otherwise known as "The Anti-Dummy Law", as amended, foreigners cannot be officers or employees of banks.
+Any appointive or elective official, whether full time or part time, except in cases where such service is incidental to the financial assistance provided by the government or government-owned or -controlled corporations (GOCCs) or in cases allowed under existing laws.

-C. Duties and responsibilities97
+C. Duties and responsibilities107